tarikguney/interview-questions/senior/readme.md

 oriented.
 They are adept in risk management and most important of all they can communicate the before mentioned to their peers (Stackoverflow, 2014).

+## What to expect in this folder?

+This folder contains questions that can be asked senior level candidates.
+They can either be randomly selected or depending on where the candidate shines.

 ## References

 Stackoverflow.
 (2014).
 When should you call yourself a senior developer?
 Retrieved from